JasonShao55/JasonShao55/README.md

 ⚡ I have high proficiency in plentiful toolkits/libraries/tools in C/C++, Python, MATLAB, MySQL, plus some experience in Java and Android SDK.
 Also I'm proficient in data science, maths modeling, algorithm implementation, machine learning, deep learning etc. I have had research experience in computer vision (Long-tailed classification, target detection etc.) and NLP (dataset, LLM,etc).

-🌱 I’m currently learning web development, DevOps, theories of machine learning algorithms, implementations of deep learning methods in NLP, big models, etc., working on Leetcode medium&hard problems, seeking my new internship (Please reach out to me if you have an opportunity for me!).
+🌱 I’m currently learning web development, DevOps, theories of machine learning algorithms, implementations of deep learning methods in NLP, big models, etc., working on Leetcode medium&hard problems, seeking my new internship or full-time opportunities (Please reach out to me if you have an opportunity for me!).

 💬 I love learning new things and improving my problem-solving skills.